Smart-Ace-Designs/ScriptoForm.Docs/docs/Regions/Handlers.md

 Tag: region, handlers
 ---
 # Handlers Region
-The **Handlers** region is used to define all form, component, and control event handlers, which are script blocks that are executed when an event is raised.
+The **Handlers** [[Regions|region]] is used to define all form, component, and control event handlers, which are script blocks that are executed when an event is raised.
 Examples of events include clicking a button, typing text into a textbox, and showing a form.

 The region is denoted with the "#region Handlers" tag and occurs between the [[Functions|Functions]] and [[Main|Main]] regions in the ScriptoForm script.
 ## Code Example